shoeswat/SDM/README.md

 # SDM
-R Shiny deployment for SDM
+R Shiny deployment for SDM (demo and master are on separate branches)

-This will contain more information one day.